jonpetersen/shch/site/content/routes/_index.md

 intro4:
   heading: Hybrid Bike Route 1 - Bowlhead Green, Thursley Common, Witley Common and Busses Common (2 to 2.5 hours)
   description: >
     This route of around 15 miles (24km) starts on quiet paths and roads to Bowlhead Green.
 Then follows bridleways around Thursley National Nature Reserve.
-From there the route crosse over into Witley Common and returns to Hambledon via Busses Common.
+From there the route crosses over into Witley Common and returns to Hambledon via Busses Common.
 Around 70% of the route is off-road and the total ascent is 363m.

 ---